JordanGlanfield/double_blind_code_reviewer/README.md

 Note, "dangling" images may be produced by the build process.
 Use the following to remove these:
 - `docker rmi $(docker images -f "dangling=true" -q)`

-For run configuration in IntelliJ, run the `Dockerfile` to get an initial configuration, and add the following to the run options:
+For run configuration in IntelliJ, run the `Dockerfile` to get an initial configuration then add the following:
+- Image tag: `jordanglanfield/dbcr:latest`
+- Container name: `dbcr`
-- `--publish 80:80 --detach -v storage_volume:/dbcr/storage`
+- Run options: `--publish 80:80 --detach -v storage_volume:/dbcr/storage`

 ### Running the Flask backend directly